rarDevelopment/pin-bot-dotnet/README.md

 # PinBot

-A Discord Bot for a better experience when pinning messages.
+A Discord Bot that provides a better experience when pinning messages.
 PinBot allows you to designate a channel to house your pins, rather than Discord's built-in pin feature, which means you won't be limited to the 100 pins you can store in a channel.

 Now written in C# and .NET 7.